-1. CHOOSE YOUR RESEARCH TOPIC
+1. CHOOSE/CONFIRM YOUR RESEARCH TOPIC

 You will need to choose a sociologically relevant area of research.
-In order to facilitate effective supervision you are restricted to topics offered by each of the lecturers involved in supervising honours research projects.
-These areas of research will be outlined at the honours research workshop on Thursday 8th February.
-Once you have chosen an area of research you will need to familiarise yourself with the research topic.
-The best point of departure is to read extensively, and to talk to knowledgeable people in the field, with a view to identifying a problem or issue that interests you within the broader area you have chosen to research.
-It is also essential to discuss your ideas with your research supervisor.
+To facilitate effective supervision, you are restricted to topics offered by the supervisors.
+Once you have consulted with your prospective supervisor and have chosen an area of research you will need to familiarise yourself with the research topic.
+The best point of departure is to read extensively, under the guidance of your research supervisor.
 What you need at this stage is broad background knowledge of the subject area.